Our Impact

 We maximize our community impact through strategic grantmaking, prudent management of donor contributions, and facilitation of solution-oriented collaboration among local organizations.
-In the past 10 years, we invested $10.3 million in the community through strategic grants, scholarships, donor-advised distributions, and special purpose funds.
+In the past 10 years, we have invested over $10 million in the community through strategic grants, scholarships, donor-advised distributions, and special purpose funds.

 Mabie Playground Transformation